-Shannon Derinzy is Assistant Superintendent for the Maple Ridge-Pitt Meadows School District in British Columbia, Canada.
-Her portfolio includes all high schools, Social and Emotional Learning (SEL), Safe and Caring Schools and Aboriginal Education.
-She believes the work we are about to embark on in the Compassionate Systems Master Practitioner Program intersects all of her portfolios.
+Shannon Derinzy is former Assistant Superintendent for the Maple Ridge-Pitt Meadows School District in British Columbia, Canada.
+Her portfolio included high schools, Social and Emotional Learning (SEL), Safe and Caring Schools and Aboriginal Education.
+She believes the work in the Compassionate Systems Master Practitioner Program intersected all of her portfolios.

 For several years the district has been working on an SEL Framework with the guidance of Dr. Kimberley Schonert-Reichl and Dr. Molly Lawlor of the University of British Columbia.
 This initiative includes teachers, support staff and administrators.
 The goal is to ensure that SEL is embedded in all of the staff practices, both in their personal and professional lives.
-The Compassionate Systems certificate will ideally support our district’s objective to move this work from individuals to a system-wide, foundational level.
+The Compassionate Systems Framework supports our district’s objective to move this work from individuals to a system-wide, foundational level.

-Currently the district’s objective in the Safe and Caring Schools initiative has been to focus on mental wellness.
-They are excited to have been selected by the province to pilot an integrated delivery model of a broad range of mental health services for students.
-This initiative is just getting underway and will likely be part of their project work for this program.
+Currently a primary initiative of the district has been to focus on mental wellness.
+The Maple Ridge School District is excited to have been selected by the province to pilot an integrated delivery model which includes a broad range of mental health services for students.
+This initiative is just getting underway but aligns completely with the work of the certification program.

-Understanding people’s stories, being patient, and being respectful of identity are all part of what they are trying to be attentive to in their initiatives.
-Shannon looks forward to the expansion of all of these ideas throughout this program.
+Understanding people’s stories, being patient, and being respectful of identity are all part of what the district is trying to be attentive to in the daily work.
+Shannon looks forward to the expansion of all of these ideas with the inclusion of the Compassionate Systems Framework.
 Working with a team to support this work and examining what they are doing at a deep level is an exciting opportunity.